netgen/ibexa-site-api/docs/introduction/index.rst

   The purpose of ContentInfo object in Repository API is to provide a lightweight version of Content object, containing only metadata (and omitting the fields).
 Since in Site API Content's fields are lazy-loaded, there is no real need for ContentInfo.
-Still, Site API provides it to keep the usage in templates similar to standard eZ Platform templates and through that make the migration and comparison easier.
+Still, Site API provides it to keep the usage in templates similar to standard Ibexa templates and through that make the migration and comparison easier.

   Site ContentInfo also provides access to data that is in Repository API available only through